egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 ## Scenario

 Let’s start with a quick introduction to [Sveltos](https://github.com/projectsveltos).
 It is a Kubernetes add-on controller.
 It makes deploying and managing Kubernetes add-ons and applications easier using a label approach.
 We can use it across multiple clusters, whether on-premises, in the cloud, or in multitenant setups.
-Sveltos integrates very well with existing GitOps Controllers and extends its capabilities using out-of-the-box features like advanced templating, Event Framework, and native integration with Cluster API (CAPI).
+Sveltos integrates very well with existing GitOps Controllers and extends its capabilities using out of the box features like advanced templating, Event Framework, and native integration with Cluster API (CAPI).
 To learn more about the Sveltos features, take a look at the [official documentation](https://projectsveltos.io/main/).
 As mentioned in the beginning, the goal of the new series is to demonstrate the different scenarios when it comes to CD.
 How can someone use Sveltos capabilities when starting with deployments, and how can Sveltos fit and collaborate with other Controllers to help teams scale their operations?

 In this post, we will focus on the scenario where Sveltos is the “brain” of our deployments.
 We will showcase how Sveltos can install ArgoCD and Flux to a central Kubernetes **management** cluster and how the same approach can be used to deploy a GitOps controller to a managed cluster that requires a GitOps Controller with a custom definition.
 What that means is that we will bring any Sveltos manifests stored in a git repo using an available GitOps Controller.
 From there, Sveltos takes over and works with the deployments based on the labelling concept.